 How often should I refresh repurposed organic creatives before fatigue sets in?

-Based on RocketShip HQ creative lifecycle tracking, repurposed organic creatives have a median lifespan of 14 days before CPA rises above 120% of the initial benchmark.
-Purpose-built creatives last roughly 21 days. creative efficiency loss within weeks, so plan to rotate repurposed variants every 2 weeks.
+In our experience, repurposed organic creatives tend to have a shorter median lifespan than purpose-built creatives before CPA rises meaningfully above the initial benchmark—commonly fatiguing faster than purpose-built equivalents. creative efficiency loss within weeks, so plan to rotate repurposed variants every 2 weeks.

 The Modular Creative System helps here: if you created 6 variants from one organic post, stagger their launch across 3 sprints so you always have a fresh variant active.